powergama/powergim/docs/powergim.md

 * The average power constraint (pavg) is used to represent generators with large storage. pavg=0 means no constraint on average output is used (no storage constraint).
-* pmax2 is already decided increase in generator capacity in stage 2
+* * capacity_<year> is already decided (present or additional future) generator capacity, i.e. it does not depend on the optimisation output

 #### Consumers